chiffa/Image_pipe/dev_log.md

 - Pipeline logic => Generator-wrapped, ready for assembly; wrappers
 - Pre-assembled filters
 - It is all to be imported into the actual field and

+## From the usage
+- we definitely need a pipeline assembly - it is too easy to forget the pipe redirections between the generators